Searching in Starting a Business [clear]

 Federal and state regulations require everyone applying for or renewing a childcare license to check the Central Registry in every state in which the person lived in the past five years (including Idaho) and to submit proof of the check/checks.
 Anyone living in a home where an in-home daycare is operated must also submit proof of a check.
 Central Registries are databases maintained by individual states that contain records of child abuse and neglect investigations.
 Idaho Department of Health and Welfare maintains the Idaho database.
 In addition to a Central Registry check, some cities also require an FBI background check.

 Temporary Lodging/Airbnb: Homeowners who rent a home, room, cabin or another space to the public must register a business name with the Idaho Secretary of State’s office.
 If the rental is for 30 days or less, sales tax and applicable lodging taxes must be collected and remitted to the Idaho State Tax Commission.
 Some marketing programs, such as Airbnb and VRBO, will collect taxes for you.
 For details, see Short-term Rentals.
-Contact your city clerk's office to learn about local regulations, including local sales and lodging taxes you may need to collect.
+Contact your city clerk's office to learn about local regulations, including local sales and lodging taxes you may need to collect in addition to state taxes.

 Product Restrictions: Certain products cannot be legally manufactured, processed, grown or raised in a home business.
 These include fireworks and other combustible items, drugs and drug paraphernalia, poisons, noxious weeds or insects, and sanitary and medical products.
 Some communities restrict the production of additional items, so check with your city clerk's office for details.